Policies and Procedures

 Before Your SIR Deadline: You have the opportunity to change your First Year Pathway selection to an available Pathway up until the SIR deadline stated in your Admissions letter and Conditions of Admission.

 After Instruction Begins: On occasion, UC Berkeley students need to withdraw from the university for various personal or medical reasons.
 If you think you may need to withdraw during your semester in FPF, you are required to meet with an FPF advisor to discuss your situation as soon as possible.
 We are happy to help you through this process.
 After any break in enrollment, you will need to apply for readmission in preparation for return to UC Berkeley.
-For more information on the withdrawal policies and procedures, please read the L&S Advising withdrawal page as well as the campus policies.
+For more information on the withdrawal policies and procedures, please read L&S Advising Withdrawal page as well as the campus policies.

 If you stop attending your classes without formally withdrawing, you should expect to receive an F or NP in all of your courses, and your UC Berkeley account will continue to be billed.

 To formally withdraw from UC Berkeley after instruction has begun, you may start the withdrawal process by submitting a Withdrawal Request Form in CalCentral.
 Depending on when you withdraw from the program, you may be responsible for a prorated fee as set by the UC Berkeley schedule for fee adjustments.
 Withdrawing from the program may affect your financial aid and housing.
 Please visit the UC Berkeley Financial Aid and Scholarships Office for information on the possible impacts of withdrawal on the future of your financial aid.

 The final deadline to withdraw is the last day of instruction (Dec 13, 2019-Friday of RRR week) at 4pm.